 Some of the notable crimes include:

-• In 2011, Gisby was the target of an assassination attempt at a restaurant in Mexico.
+In 2011, Gisby was the target of an assassination attempt at a restaurant in Mexico.
 He narrowly escaped but was later killed in another targeted shooting in January 2012 while in Mexico.
-The Airplane Murder

 Surrey Six Case: The Notorious BC Gangsters' Brutal Crime

-• November 2007: Two men, Cody Haevischer and Matthew Johnston, are arrested and charged with six counts of first-degree murder in connection with the case.
+November 2007: Two Red Scorpions members, Cody Haevischer and Matthew Johnston, are arrested and charged with six counts of first-degree murder.

-• 2009-2013: The trial is delayed due to legal challenges and changes in defense counsel.
+2009-2013: The trial is delayed due to legal challenges, with changing defense lawyers and other procedural issues.

-• December 2014: Both Haevischer and Johnston are found guilty of all charges.
+December 2014: Both Haevischer and Johnston are found guilty on all charges.

-• July 2017: An appeal by Haevischer and Johnston is denied by the British Columbia Court of Appeal.
+July 2017: Their appeal is denied by the British Columbia Court of Appeal.

-• February 2019: The Supreme Court of Canada refuses to hear an appeal by Haevischer and Johnston, effectively upholding their convictions.
+February 2019: The Supreme Court of Canada refuses to hear another appeal, upholding the convictions

 BC’s Notorious Gangs: Is Law Enforcement Cracking Down?

-These operations demonstrate the continued efforts of law enforcement agencies in British Columbia to disrupt the activities of criminal gangs and keep communities safe.
+These operations highlight the ongoing commitment of BC law enforcement agencies to dismantling criminal organizations and keeping communities safe.

 Best Personal Self Defense Items You Can Carry In Canada